Createdd/Writing/articles/LearningsFirstFullStack.md

 I was also doing other tutorials and projects, watching videos and writing articles on the side to understand concepts better.

-## General and motivational takeaway
+## General and motivational takeaways

 Maybe this sounds a lot to you, maybe it sounds not much for you.
 Doesn't matter.
 Key thing here is to see how things can be quantified in the development area.